1 Flying Buttocks

 Also known as pigbutt worm.
 Flying buttocks (Chaetopterus pugaporcinus) is a species of deep-sea-dwelling worm.

 That name alone sounds silly, right?
 Well, the animal itself looks even sillier.
-When I saw a picture of it, all I gotta say was "Go home evolution, you're drunk" (what could be sillier than a worm looking like a pair of floating disembodied butts?)
+When I saw a picture of it, all I had to say was "Go home evolution, you're drunk" (what could be sillier than a worm looking like a pair of floating disembodied butts?)

 I think another name for this is the Pig Butt Worm.